valley-behavioral-health/Data-Science/present.md

 The initial 5 row sample we received contained 234 columns.
 This contained demographic data, the partner program the client utilizes, and a number of basic, clinical test results.
 All were grouped by date into blocks of 90 days.
 We requested more granular data, daily if possible, and that our final dataset include any and all clinical data available in addition to what was originally given.

 We planned to use daily data for each patient as sequences to be consumed by an LSTM or similar model, perhaps incorporating reinforcement learning as well.
+Automatic daily updates with new clinical data would feed into our deployed model to give updated predictions.
+Ideally, we would be able to incorporate into the partner's existing electronic health record (EHR) system.
+Clinicians would otherwise need to input data into our system as well as the EHR.

 We were also interested in including clinician notes as our research suggested that many risk factors for hospitalization, like impending job loss, homelessness, and other socioeconomic factors, are rarely included in tabular data, but often appear in dictated or writen notes.
 Notes would be subject to natural language processing for topic modeling and added to other sequential, daily data.

 Unfortunately our partners were unable to successful anonymize the notes and did not engage with our offers to help them do so.
 In addition we did not receive more than our sample data for over 4 weeks.

-In the end we received 15 million rows of daily data with the same columns we received initially.
-Below we describe our process of data exploration.
+In the end we received 15 million rows of daily data with the same columns we received in our sample.
+Below we describe our process of data exploration in a Jupyter Notebook.

 Upgrade libraries.